Elena' s AI Blog

 1. Originality.AI: detects AI and plagiarism

-2. AI content detector: human or AI?
+2. Writer’s AI content detector: human or AI? (discontinued December 2025, see note below)

 3. Grammarly: grammar, plagiarism and AI-content detection